-Mater Lakes Collegiate Academy High School (the "School") is a charter school sponsored by the School Board of Miami-Dade County, Florida (the "District").
+Mater Academy Lakes Middle School (the "School"), is a charter school sponsored by the School Board of Miami-Dade County, Florida (the "District").
 The Schools' charter is held by Mater Academy, Inc., a not-for-profit corporation organized pursuant to Chapter 617, Florida Statutes, the Florida Not-For-Profit Corporation Act.
 The governing body of the School is the board of directors of Mater Academy, Inc., which is composed of six members and also governs other charter schools.
 The board of directors has determined that no component units exist that would require inclusion in the School's financial statements.

 The general operating authority of the School is contained in Section 1002.33, Florida Statutes.
 The School operates under a charter granted by the sponsoring district, the School Board of Miami-Dade County, Florida.
-The current charter expires on June 30, 2027 and it can be renewed in accordance with law.
+The current charter expires on June 30, 2031 and it can be renewed in accordance with law.
 A charter can also be terminated before its date of expiration for reasons set forth in the charter and Section 1002.33 of the Florida Statutes.

-The School serves children from ninth through twelfth grade and is funded by the District.
-These financial statements are for the year ended June 30, 2024, when on average 184 students were enrolled for the school year.
+The School is located in Miami, Florida serving children from sixth through eighth grades and is funded by the District.
+These financial statements are for the year ended June 30, 2024, when on average 889 students were enrolled for the school year.

-Basis of Presentation
+Basis of presentation

 The School's accounting policies conform to accounting principles generally accepted in the United States as applicable to state and local governments.
 The Governmental Accounting Standards Board ("GASB") is the accepted standard setting body for establishing governmental accounting and financial reporting principles.
-Accordingly, the basic financial statements include both the government-wide and fund financial statements.